 Sex tourism in The Gambia is a complex topic, and when cobbling this article together, I found myself going back and forth numerous times as to whether I find the practice morally wrong or not.

-The liberal in me, who is pro-sex work and all for freedom of choice when it comes to what you want to do with your own body, wants to believe that sex tourism in The Gambia is great, that it’s not harming anyone, and that if young, hot Gambian men want to sell their bodies to geriatric tourists then more power to them.
+The liberal in me, wants to believe that sex tourism in The Gambia is not harming anyone, and that if young, hot Gambian men want to sell their bodies to geriatric tourists then more power to them.

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.